tangrams/tangram-es/README.md

 Tangram ES is a C++ library for rendering 2D and 3D maps from vector data using OpenGL ES.
 It is a counterpart to [Tangram](https://github.com/tangrams/tangram).

-This repository contains both the core rendering library and sample applications that use the library on Android, iOS, Mac OS X, Ubuntu, and Raspberry Pi.
+This repository contains both the core rendering library and sample applications that use the library on Android, iOS, macOS, Ubuntu, Windows, and Raspberry Pi.

 ![screenshot](images/screenshot.png)